-- driver and passenger air bag modules (which include the inflators and air bags), - one or more impact and safing sensors, - a readiness light and tone - and the electrical wiring which connects the components.
+- driver and passenger air bag modules (which include the inflators and air bags). - side air bags (if equipped).
+Refer to Side air bag system later in this chapter. - safety belt pretensioners. - one or more impact and safing sensors. - a readiness light and tone. - and the electrical wiring which connects the components.

-The diagnostic module monitors its own internal circuits and the supplemental air bag electrical system warning (including the impact sensors), the system wiring, the air bag system readiness light, the air bag back up power and the air bag ignitors.
+The diagnostic module monitors its own internal circuits and the supplemental air bag electrical system warning (including the impact sensors), the system wiring, the air bag system readiness light, the air bag back up power, the air bag ignitors and safety belt pretensioners.

-Determining if the system is operational 🦂
+Determining if the system is operational